Wal Cherry: Career

 While at Flinders, Cherry continued his contribution to professional Australian theatre off-campus.
-He was a key member of the board of the nascent State Theatre Company of South Australia (SATC).
+He was a key member of the board of the nascent South Australian Theatre Company (later State Theatre Company of South Australia).
 In that position, he drove significant changes in the direction of the company, but his objective of a continuing close link between the SATC and the Flinders Drama Department was never realised.
 He also continued to direct for various companies, including a notable production of Jean-Paul Sartre's Kean for the SATC in 1970.
 On-campus, in 1971-2 he wrote and directed a play, Horrie's Alibi, with a student cast augmented by a number of professional actors.
-This production also toured Israel, playing at a number of kibbutzim as a cultural exchange under the auspices of the Israeli government.
+This production also toured Israel, playing at a number of kibbutzim as a cultural exchange under the auspices of the Israeli Government.

-In 1980, Cherry took up an appointment as Chairman of the Theater Department and Professor of Theater at Temple University, Philadelphia.
+In 1980, Cherry took up an appointment as chairman of the Theater Department and Professor of Theater at Temple University, Philadelphia.
 In 1985, he was appointed as associate director of the Boston Shakespeare Company.

+Cherry directed at least 86 performances of various types; wrote a novel and two plays; collaborated on film scripts; published articles and delivered papers in Australia and the United States; and served on over 30 committees.

+Recognition and awards

+Cherry won the 1958 and 1961 Erik Awards in Melbourne and the 1959 Western Australian General Motors Holden award for best production.

+He travelled to the US on Fulbright fellowships in 1972 and 1976, and to Japan on a fellowship from the Cultural and Social Centre for the Asia-Pacific Region in 1973.

+Personal life

+Cherry married Marcelle Lynette (Peg) Mathieson, a schoolteacher, in 1956 in Geelong.
+They have two daughters.